What is Application Binary Interface (ABI)?

 - Nougat 64-bit

-NOTE: If you select "Nougat 64-bit" version of BlueStacks 5 and it's not on your PC, then it will be downloaded for you.
+NOTE: If you select an Android version for the first time, then it will be downloaded for you.

 5. If you selected the Nougat 32-bit instance, click on drop-down menu for the ABI settings and choose from the following libraries: